-The households' psychological discount rate is set at 2% per annum, in line with much of the empirical literature (Gallon and Masse (2004); Gourinchas and Parker (2002)).
+The households' psychological discount rate is set at 2% per annum, in line with much of the empirical literature (Gourinchas and Parker (2002).
 Parameter $\varkappa$ - the preference for leisure relative to consumption - is set to 0,25, in line with empirical literature.
 The elasticity of substitution between consumption and leisure in the instantaneous utility function $(1/\xi)$ is equal to 1 (so as to avoid a temporal trend in the conditions for the optimal working time, cf. Auerbach et Kotlikoff, 1987, p.35).

-The variable $\zeta_t$ is used in the model as a proxy for the length of the average working life and is approximated here by the average retirement age in each country at year t .
-The average effective age of retirement in France is currently close to 61 years.
+The variable $\zeta_t$ is used in the model as a proxy for the length of the average working life and is approximated here by the average retirement age in each country at year t.
+The average effective age of retirement increases in the model from 61 to 65 over the next decades.
 The level of the average replacement rate $(p_t)$ is computed as the ratio of pensions received per capita over gross wages received per capita.
-It is around 62%.
+It is around 57% in the model.